Who would think being black in Latin America whilst traveling was a thing?

 I’ve met other black people who called me a white boy.

-This is very confusing for my identity and difficult to comprehend.
+This was very confusing for my identity and difficult to comprehend.

-As confusing as this was, I had to put it down to the idea that some black people don’t know or understand their own history.
+As confusing as this was at the time, I had to put it down to the idea that there are some black people don’t know or understand their own history.

 Or better yet, the history of other African peoples on this planet especially our ancestors.
 This is the underlying issue worldwide!